vv4alekseev/ShakeIt/README.md

 ![wave](assets/wave.png)

+### Improving Results: Introducing Motion Blur

+Explore motion blur to add a dynamic sense of speed and movement to the camera shake effect.
+By calculating motion degrees along the x and y axes, we can generate tailored blur kernels for each frame, creating realistic motion blur.
+The provided backlog.py code offers a foundation for implementing this enhancement.
+By incorporating motion blur, users can experiment with motion intensity, customizing the experience to their creative goals.
+This feature adds authenticity and excitement to the videos, captivating viewers and immersing them in the content.

 ### Conclusion:
 The research process has been an enriching and iterative journey, combining insights from video inpainting techniques, extensive self-recorded experiments, and the development of the wave-form function.
 The result is the Camera Shake Effect Generator - ShakeIt, an advanced tool that empowers users to create captivating and authentic selfie videos with dynamic and smooth camera shake effects.